dagargo/overwitch/README.md

 Obviously, when running the service there is no need for the GUI whatsoever.

+Notice that this binary is used by both the D-Bus service and the systemd service is rarely needed to be run like this.

 ### overwitch-cli

 The CLI interface allows the user to create a single JACK client and have full control the options to be used.